 - Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed. - Mobile phones will not be used during lessons or formal school time.
 The sending of abusive or inappropriate text messages is forbidden. - The school should investigate wireless, infra-red and Bluetooth communication technologies and decide a policy on phone use in school.

 2.3.9 How should personal data be protected?

-• Personal data will be recorded, processed, transferred and made available according to the Data Protection Act 2018, in line with requirements of GDPR.
+Personal data will be recorded, processed, transferred and made available according to the Data Protection Act 1998.

 2.4 Policy Decisions

 2.4.1 How will Internet access be authorised?